aruidev/md-juice/readme.md

 ## Quick start

-- Include `md-juice.css` in your page or build.
+- Import `md-juice.css` to your page or build.
 - Override tokens via `:root` or on a container element to theme.
 - Toggle dark mode by setting `data-theme-dark` on a parent (for example `<body data-theme-dark>`).